itsnayabsd/website/_posts/programming/2020-03-12-getting-started-with-c-linux.md

 ---
 layout: post
-title: Getting started with C programming language
+title: Getting started with C programming on Linux
 category: programming
 comments: true
 google_adsense: true
-excerpt:
+excerpt: Getting started with C on Ubuntu Linux system and behind the scenes of compilation and execution of a C program in the Linux.
-keywords:
+keywords: Getting started with C on Linux, C programming tutorial on Linux, C compilation steps explained, C static and dynamic linking, difference between C static and dynamic linking, C static vs dynamic linking, How program run on Linux, behind the scenes of C program compilation and execution, C program loader mechanism
-image:
+image: /assets/img/getting-started-with-c.png
-date: 2020-02-05 00:19:30 +5:30
+date: 2020-03-12 23:09:05 +5:30
 toc: true
 ---
 ## Introduction